The Mason 85 from Seatylock Review

 Like most decent quality bike locks these days, the Mason uses anti-drilling components that prevent a thief simply powering through the mechanism with an electric power drill.

-And we should also mention it’s size here, because this directly contributes to the security of the lock.
+And we should also mention its size here, because this directly contributes to the security of the lock.

-The Mason 85 140’s internal measurements are 5.5 x 3.35 inches (14 x 8.5 cm).
+The Mason 140’s internal measurements are 5.5 x 3.35 inches (14 x 8.5 cm).
 This makes it a really small lock.
 So when you lock your bike up, there’s likely to be very little empty space within the closed shackle.

 This means it’s much harder for a thief to insert a metal bar inside the shackle and then use leverage and twisting force to pop open the lock.
 Since this is the most common way to attack u-locks that have shackles that are thicker than 13 mm, negating this threat is a significant step.

 So, the Mason is clearly a very secure bike lock.
-This is backed up by independent testing, with Sold Secure awarding it a very solid Gold rating.
-Have no doubt: this lock will certainly protect your bike!
+This is backed up by independent testing, with Sold Secure awarding what is the highest available Diamond rating and ART giving it 3/5 which indicates it's suitable for motorbikes as well as bicycles!

-Is the Mason 85 easy to carry?
+Is the Mason 140 easy to carry?

-This gives it two obvious advantages when we’re talking about how easy it is to carry: it’s less bulky and it’s lighter than most other bike locks.
+This gives it two obvious advantages when we’re talking about how easy it is to carry: it’s less bulky, and it’s lighter than most other bike locks.

 The small dimensions make it easy to throw in a bag or even to attach it to your belt.
 It’s going to take up very little space.
 And as it weighs just 2.13 lb (0.97 kg), you’re hardly going to notice it’s there.